thenadz/document-gallery/trunk/readme.txt

 == Screenshots ==

-The display will match whatever theme you have activated, but the general layout of the documents will look like the following.

 1. This is how the Document Gallery looks with `descriptions=false` (default).
+Note that the display inherits styling from your active theme.
 2. This is how the Document Gallery looks with `descriptions=true`.
 The descriptions are auto-populated using the description field from when you upload the document.

 == A brief Markdown Example ==